 1. Use a file folder or a binder for paper receipts

-Stationery files make great organizers for small business owners.
+Stationery files make great organizers for small business owners or for your home file organization system.
 For example, think binders with clear pockets to store your receipts.

 2. Create categories by expense type for paper receipts